-**Citycamps are for students who will attend North or South Middle School or homeschooled students “going into” 6th-8th grade
+**Citycamps are for students in Middle School or homeschooled students “going into” 6th-8th grade

 What is the coolest thing you did this summer?

 The annual writing assignment given on the first day of school is the same in schools across the nation, "What was the best part of your summer?"
 Our goal is to provide memorable and fun opportunities for students to write about when summer is over.
 These free camps are designed to allow students to come together in a positive atmosphere and challenge each other in fields that interest them.

 Art comes in many forms!
 This week will be filled with many Pinterest worthy crafts!
 Canvas painting, water color tutorials, characters drawing, face painting, t-shirt printing, and many more!
 When the time comes for paint to dry, we will enjoy some snacks, recreational time, and daily “question of the day.”

 To answer your concerns before you ask--don't worry, we will not be playing video games for three and a half hours.
 We are going to throw back to the beginning of video games… 2 player style!
 We have several vintage game consoles that students will rotate through and explore: NES, Super Nintendo, Ps1, N64....
 Prizes will be given for daily high scores and overall high scores.
 We will take a break for snacks, daily lesson, and recreational time.

 Looking for a yummy way to start a tasty hobby?
 Cupcake Camp will be a great place to inspire your creativity in the art of CUPCAKES!!!
 Information about kitchen safety, recipes, tricks and tips, and not to mention taste testing, will be a few things covered in this camp.
 Don’t worry, cupcakes are not the only thing on the menu (as if you were actually worried about that). cakes and other treats will be made and delivered to area fire stations.